jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 ## Data Structure

-Delegation trees are stored in a Merkle hash tree, described in detail in
+Delegation tables are stored in a Merkle hash tree, described in detail in
 {{RFC6962}}.
 In particular, it enables efficient lookups and logarithmic proofs of existence in the tree, and prevents equivocation between different participants.
-Specifically, we can leverage Google's {{Trillian}} Merkle tree implementation -- on top of which Certificate Transparency is built -- in map mode, which manages arbitrary key-value pairs at scale.
-This requires flattening the delegation trees such that each table may be looked up, while ensuring that a full lookup from the application root be made for each mapping.
+Specifically, we can leverage Google's {{Trillian}} Merkle tree implementation which generalizes the datastructures used in Certificate Transparency.
+In map mode, the tree can manages arbitrary key-value pairs at scale.
+This requires flattening the delegation links such that each table may be queried, while ensuring that a full lookup from the application root be made for each mapping.
 Given a `rootentry`, the corresponding table in the Merkle tree can be found with this concatenation:

 ~~~
  root_table_name = app_id || namespace_root_key